ALL Metrics

 • 1.
 To design a protocol of therapeutic exercise, along with an educational booklet on sun exposure, nutrition and lifestyle, and vitamin D supplementation for the CLBP patients with vitamin D deficiency.

 • 2.
-To evaluate the effectiveness of therapeutic exercise along with education booklet on sun exposure, nutrition and lifestyle, on painful symptoms, serum vitamin D level and disability for CLBP patients with vitamin D deficiency at 2 months and 6 months’ post-test compared to baseline.
+To evaluate the effectiveness of therapeutic exercise along with an education booklet on sun exposure, nutrition and lifestyle, on painful symptoms, serum vitamin D level and disability for CLBP patients with vitamin D deficiency at 2 months and 6 months post-test compared to baseline.

 • 3.
 To explore the effectiveness of therapeutic exercise along with oral vitamin D supplement on painful symptoms, serum vitamin D level and disability for CLBP patients with vitamin D deficiency at 2 months and 6 months post-test compared to baseline.